Ell

 An ell (from Proto-Germanic *alinō, cognate with Latin ulna) is a northwestern European unit of measurement, originally understood as a cubit (the combined length of the forearm and extended hand).
-The word literally means "arm", and survives in the modern English word "elbow" (arm-bend).
+The word literally means "arm", and survives in the modern English word elbow (arm-bend).
 Later usage through the 19th century refers to several longer units, some of which are thought to derive from a "double ell".

 An ell-wand or ellwand was a rod of length one ell used for official measurement.
 Edward I of England required that every town have one.
 In Scotland, the Belt of Orion was called "the King's Ellwand".
 An iron ellwand is preserved in the entrance to Stånga Church on the Swedish island of Gotland, indicating the role that rural churches had in disseminating uniform measures.

 Several national forms existed, with different lengths, including the Scottish ell (≈37 in), the Flemish ell [el] (≈27 in), the French ell [aune] (≈54 in), the Polish ell (≈31 in), the Danish alen (24 Danish inches or 2 Danish fod: 62.7708 cm), the Swedish aln (2 Swedish fot 59.38 cm), and the German ell [Elle], which was different lengths in Frankfurt (54.7 cm), Cologne, Leipzig (Saxony), and Hamburg.

 Select customs were observed by English importers of Dutch textiles; although all cloths were bought by the Flemish ell, linen was sold by the English ell, but tapestry was sold by the Flemish ell.

 The Viking ell was the measure from the elbow to the tip of the middle finger, about 18 in.
 The Viking or primitive ell was used in Iceland up to the 13th century.
 By the 13th century, a law set the "stika" as equal to two ells, which referred to the English ell.

-Historic use
+Historical use

 England

-In England, the ell was usually exactly 45 in, or a yard and a quarter.
+In England, the ell was usually one-and-a-quarter yards, which is 45 in.
 It was mainly used in the tailoring business but is now obsolete.
 Although the exact length was never defined in English law, standards were kept; the brass ell examined at the Exchequer by Graham in the 1740s had been in use "since the time of Queen Elizabeth."

 Other English measures called an ell include the "yard and handful," or the 40 inch ell, abolished in 1439; the yard and inch, or the 37 inch ell (a cloth measure), abolished after 1553, later known as the Scotch ell 37.06 in; and the cloth ell of 45 inches, used until 1600.
 See yard for details.